LuizHen527/sign-up-form/README.md

 ## About

 This is a sign up form page.
-Made to practice how structure and style a HTML form.
+Made to practice the structure and style a HTML form.
 I used just HTML and CSS for this project.

 ## Links